-An investor buys a stock or security and holds it with the hope that the price will rise.
+This is when an investor buys a stock or security and holds it with the hope that the price will rise.

-The trading technique in which a trader sells a stock/security that they have borrowed through their broker with the expectation that the stock’s price will decline and they can then buy the stocks back at a lower price, return the stocks to the lender and keep the difference as profit.
-It is a very risky technique and not for the faint of heart.
+The is a trading technique in which a trader sells a stock/security that they have borrowed through their broker with the expectation that the stock’s price will decline and they can then buy the stocks back at a lower price, return the stocks to the lender and keep the difference as profit.

 This is a risk management technique in which you spread your investments over different asset classes (stocks, bonds, commodities, real estate, currencies) so as to reduce the exposure you have to any one asset and reduce the risk of your entire portfolio.

 The proportion of funds invested in each asset class is reflective of the risk appetite/tolerance, goals and time frame for investing set by the investor.

-Is the amount of financial risk or uncertainty an investor is willing to take.
+Risk tolerance is the level of financial risk or uncertainty an investor is willing to take.
 Risk tolerance may be influenced by an investor’s background, age, investment horizon, financial capacity, investing knowledge and many other factors.

-Is the uncertainty of returns and the potential for financial loss.
+Financial risk refers to the uncertainty of returns and the potential for financial loss.
 Every investment carries a level of risk, but some investments are riskier than others.

 In investing, there is a relationship between risk and return.
 The higher the risk, the greater the potential for higher returns or larger losses.
 The lower the risk, the greater the probability of lower returns or smaller losses (comparatively).

-Rate of change in the price of a stock or security.
+Market volatility is the rate of change in the price of a stock or security.
 Stock prices normally move up and down.